mahmutyazar/mahmutyazar/README.md

 **You can take a look to my sample iOS projects.**

-*True ignorance is not the absence of knowledge, but the refusal to acquire it.”*

-― *Karl R. Popper*
+*The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge.” -Stephen Hawking.*